Many people know about the link between HPV and cervical cancer, but did you know that HPV also causes at least five other cancers?

 - There are about 600 HPV-associated vaginal cancer diagnoses every year.

 - There are 2,800 HPV-associated vulvar cancer diagnoses every year.

 Note that these numbers do not reflect the overall numbers of these specific cancers diagnosed every year, simply the HPV-related ones.
 Over the last few decades, scientists have discovered that more cancers in these sites are related to HPV.

-In the UK, the following number of HPV-associated cancer cases were diagnosed in 2015:
+In the UK, the following number of HPV-associated cancer cases were diagnosed every year from 2014-2016:

-- 910 women were diagnosed with HPV-associated anal cancer.
+- 1,310 men and women were diagnosed with HPV-associated anal cancer.

 - 401 men were diagnosed with HPV-associated penile cancer.